Lab Members

 Carin Ragland, Stanford Biology PhD student

 “Where’s the beef?”
 Carin can tell you it’s not in the Beyond Meat burger, which uses advanced food science to create a more sustainable future through reducing meat consumption.
 Carin worked there to develop meat-substitutes with defined physical properties that end up being Tasty.
-She’s now focused on root slime (mucilage) and how this mysterious substance helps roots interact with the abiotic and biotic world.
+She’s now focused on different strategies for improving the association of roots with Bacillus thuringiensis (Bt), the most widely used biocontrol agent in agriculture.
+Understanding how roots associate with Bt may improve the efficacy of root-microbial inoculum.

 Kevin Shih, Stanford Biochemistry PhD Student